RECON: Reducing Causal Confusion with Human-Placed Markers: Leveraging Beacons to Supervise Learning

 \subsection{RECON Algorithm}

 Now that we have defined the model structure (Section~\ref{sec:M1}) and loss functions (Section~\ref{sec:M2}), we are ready to introduce our RECON algorithm.
-RECON is an imitation learning approach that extrapolates from the human's offline dataset.
 The human teacher first instruments the environment by adding beacons, and then the human provides task demonstrations $\mathcal{D}$.
-The robot trains its policy network $\pi_{\theta_1}$, feature network $f_{\theta_2}$, and beacon network $h_{\theta_3}$ to minimize the combined loss across the human's dataset:
+The robot trains its policy network $\pi_{\theta_1}$, feature network $f_{\theta_2}$, and beacon network $h_{\theta_3}$ to minimize the combined loss across the dataset:

 where \eq{M6} is the sum of the action supervision in \eq{M2} and the beacon supervision in \eq{M5}.
 All three networks that compose our model are trained simultaneously using this loss function.
 Minimizing \eq{M6} trains the model so that (a) we can predict the beacon reading from our learned features $\phi$, and (b) we can reconstruct expert actions given $x$ and $\phi$.
 As compared to state-of-the-art imitation learning baselines, the key novelty of RECON is the additional supervision provided by the beacon markers.
 This supervision guides the robot's feature extraction such that the learned features are correlated with the human's marked measurements, resulting in a state representation $\phi$ that is aligned with the desired task.
 Returning to our kitchen example: because $\phi$ is trained to capture the position of the bread and plate from environment images $y$, the robot learns to make decisions based on these two objects, and ignores the color and location of the extraneous bowl.